Local Plan Full Update

 Issues and Options

-The Issues and Options consultation is an important part of the Local Plan process.
+The Issues and Options consultation was an important part of the Local Plan process.

-It is the first stage of public consultation, where the community is asked how they would like to tackle a range of planning issues and proposed options for the future development of the District.
+It was the first stage of public consultation, where the community was asked how they would like to tackle a range of planning issues and proposed options for the future development of the District.

-The consultation does not identify potential development sites or draft policy working.
+The consultation did not identify potential development sites or draft policy working.

-The Issues and Options consultation runs from March 10 to May 19 2023.
+The Issues and Options consultation ran from March 10 to May 19 2023.